 Ease of Accessibility – Strong Advantage Store Bought Socks

 In 2010, I went to visit my friend Katie while she was studying in England.
 It was March.
 When I arrived and started unpacking, I came to the horrible realization that I had forgotten to bring any socks.

 Yes, you read that right.
 I went to England in March with no socks.

 So we popped into town, wandered into a fast-fashion clothing shop, and I bought a pack of 5 pairs of colorful, pastel socks to get me through the week.
+Some were striped, others had a contrasting heel and toe, and one pair had little pink roses.
 I still have some of them.

 The moral of this story, of course, is that sometimes you just need some socks.
 If you need socks right now, this very instant, hand knit socks aren’t going to be your best choice.
 Even at my very fastest, a pair of socks will still take me about a week to make.

 This is also important because not everybody has time or ability to make their own clothing.
 Some people work one job with very long hours, and some work three jobs to make ends meet.
 Others have trouble manipulating the small needles and fine yarn for making socks, for a whole host of reasons.
 Some knitters just plain hate knitting socks.
 Their feet deserve warmth and comfort, too.